Creating content that’s practical and of utility is content that’s shareable and lasting.

 Think about it.
 That’s 551 million long-tail keywords that are searched AT LEAST 10,000 times a month.

-So, clearly, content with evergreen keywords hold a huge market share in the total pie of what’s being searched for.
+So, clearly, content with evergreen keywords is a huge piece of the total pie of what’s being searched for.

-If you’re interested in capturing a piece of this HUGE search query pie, then read further as we breakdown strategies for creating evergreen content (these strategies also include evergreen content examples!).
+If you’re interested in capturing a piece of this HUGE search query pie, read further as we breakdown strategies for creating evergreen content, with keywords and examples.

 It’s not, however.
 In fact, its utilitarian nature has been around in one form or another since the invention of writing.

-Think of the recipes, stories and tales that convey underlying wisdom and morals that are steeped deeply in cultural traditions throughout the world; think of the encyclopedia’s many definitions and explanations.
-These all stand the test of time!
+Think of the recipes, stories and tales that describe morals and wisdom that are steeped in cultural traditions throughout the world.
+Think of the encyclopedia’s many definitions and explanations.
+These all have stood the test of time!

-But, since we live in 2019, here are 3 modern examples of evergreen topics:
+But since its 2019, here are 3 modern examples of evergreen topics:

 Take the above 3 and compare them to these non-evergreen content articles below: